apocas/wireguarode/README.md

 # Wireguarode

-Wireguarode is a tool designed manage and deploy Wireguard installations supporting ACLs and 2FA (TOTP) peer authentication.
+* Wireguarode is a tool designed manage and deploy Wireguard installations supporting ACLs and 2FA (TOTP) peer authentication.
-It works with a main JSON file as input/config, allowing to allocate peers to groups, manage ACLs, and enable 2FA TOTP authentication.
+* It works with a main JSON file as input/config, allowing to allocate peers to groups, manage ACLs, and enable 2FA TOTP authentication.
-Wireguarode can be used both as a library and a CLI tool, offering flexibility and seamless integration into your existing workflow.
+* Wireguarode can be used both as a library and a CLI tool.
+* Leverages iptables to acomplish all this.

 ## Features